belmontecristelmae05/CCM101-cmbelmonte/Laboratory-03-Multi-Cloud-Explorer/cloud-platform-comparison.md

 | Ideal Organizations | Startups & enterprise | Microsoft users | AI companies |

 ## My Answers
+1. Which cloud provider offers the broadest range of services?

-1. AWS offers the broadest range of services because it has the most complete cloud ecosystem.
+- AWS offers the broadest range of services because it has the most complete cloud ecosystem.
+2. Which provider best integrates with Microsoft technologies?
-2. Microsoft Azure integrates best with Microsoft technologies.
+- Microsoft Azure integrates best with Microsoft technologies.
+3. Which provider is strongest in Artificial Intelligence and Kubernetes?
-3. GCP is strongest in AI and Kubernetes.
+- GCP is strongest in AI and Kubernetes.
+4. Which cloud platform would you personally choose and why?
-4. I would choose AWS because it is flexible and widely used.
+- I would choose AWS because it is flexible and widely used.

 ## Service Mapping